cobbr/Judge/README.md

 Contributions are welcome!

 Please report all bugs through Github issues.
-If you have ideas for additional features or want to implement your own, also add these through Github issues.
+If you have ideas for additional features or want to implement your own, these can also be discussed through Github issues.